Veetaha/veetaha.github.io/src/index.md

 I owe a lot of my knowledge to these people:

-* [@DevInCube], a teacher who introduced me o the awesome art of programming for the first two years in the university, and inspired me to grow;
+* [@DevInCube], a teacher who introduced me to the awesome art of programming for the first two years in the university, and inspired me to grow;
 * [@matklad], who ultimately helped me become the developer I am today by reviewing my code in their open source project [rust-analyzer];
 * [@anelson], who hired me for a startup project and shared invaluable experience of making a commercial product with a team.